lemonase/yt-meme-break/README.md

                         The video player COMMAND you wish to use to play the youtube video -d DIRECTORY, --directory DIRECTORY
-                        Play a video from a directory instead of youtube
+                        Play a video from a directory instead of youtube -o, --once            Play a single video and quit -k, --kill            Kill yt-meme-break process if it is running in the background
 ```

 ## Running in the background